-His decision to create art that portrays environmental issues in the everyday life has won our hearts, including UNESCO.
+His art that portrays environmental issues in the everyday life has won our hearts, including UNESCO.

 One of our Panda Ambassadors, Kai Xiang, recently returned from Portugal and Paris as part of the Young Reporters for the Environment (YRE) programme.
 Not only did he gain invaluable lessons on environmental reporting, he came back with a new conviction on sustainability as a lifestyle.

 When we first met 19-year-old Kai Xiang, he was reserved, gentle and polite.
 He also seemed to be more mature than his age.

 It was the Circle of Hope Eco-Schools Art Exhibition 2018, and he was our official photographer of the day.
 Wearing a Panda tee, and armed with a camera in hand, he exudes a quiet confidence that comes with occasional clicks of his DSLR camera.

 It was 9:03am in the morning, and we asked him if he has a few minutes to spare for a quick interview.
 He said, “Sure!
 But I’d need to take pictures when the storytelling session starts.”

 So we delved into a quick-fire Q&A session with the up-and-coming multi-media journalist: